Persib Bandung: Persib Academy

-Persib Bandung launched Persib Academy directly affiliated with Inter Milan.
-The inauguration of Persib Academy was held at Siliwangi Stadium, Bandung, Indonesia on 13 February 2018.
+Persib launched Persib Academy, directly affiliated with Inter Milan.
+The inauguration of Persib Academy was held at Siliwangi Stadium on 13 February 2018.
 In the launching Persib bring then president and vice-president of Inter Milan, Erick Thohir and Javier Zanetti.
 In addition, there were also Director and senior officials of Persib and also Director of Global Youth Business Inter Academy, Barbara Biggi and Inter Academy Head Coach, Andrea Ratti and his staff.
 For the academy cooperation, Inter Milan specifically brought in Inter Academy coach, Claudio Brambilla.
 The plan he will be in Bandung for two months ahead.
 He will provide direct treatment and share his knowledge to learners and coaches Persib Academy.
 Persib Academy is a form of collaboration with Inter Academy, not only presenting Inter Academy coaches, Persib Academy will use the academy curriculum based in Centro Sportivo Giacinto Facchetti, Milan, Italy.

 Bandung United

 Bandung United competes in Liga 3, the third tier of Indonesian football.
 The club was founded in 2019 after the takeover of Blitar United by PT.
 Persib Bandung Bermartabat and its subsequent relocation to Bandung.
-It is the feeder club of Persib Bandung and holds its home matches at Siliwangi Stadium.
+It is the feeder club of Persib and holds its home matches at Siliwangi Stadium.